-A veteran law enforcement officer Sheriff Chad Chronister has served with the Hillsborough County Sheriff’s Office for the past 28 years.
-He has a bachelor’s in criminal justice and a master’s in criminology from St. Leo University, and is a graduate of the FBI National Academy's 260th Session.
+A veteran law enforcement officer, Sheriff Chad Chronister has served with the Hillsborough County Sheriff’s Office for the past 28 years.
+He has a Bachelor of Science in Criminal Justice and a Master of Science in Criminal Justice from St. Leo University.
+He is a graduate of the FBI National Academy's 260th Session.

-He became the top law enforcement officer in Hillsborough County on September 30, 2017, upon his appointment by Governor Rick Scott and was elected by the citizens of Hillsborough County on November 6, 2018.
+He became the top law enforcement officer in Hillsborough County on September 30, 2017, upon his appointment by Governor Rick Scott, was elected by the citizens of Hillsborough County on November 6, 2018, and overwhelmingly re-elected on November 3, 2020.
 He is Co-Chairman of the Regional Domestic Security Task Force for Region IV Tampa Bay, Council Member of the Florida Attorney General’s Statewide Council on Human Trafficking and Chairman of the Criminal Justice Sub-Committee, Vice-Chairman of the Hillsborough County Public Safety Coordinating Council, and Vice-Chairman of Hillsborough County Public Schools Citizen Oversight Committee.

 Sheriff Chronister has earned many commendations.
 His civic associations include board membership positions with Boys & Girls Clubs of Tampa Bay and Metropolitan Ministries.
 A native of York, Pa., Sheriff Chronister is married to Nicole DeBartolo and has two sons, Asher and Zack, and two dogs, Cali and Oreo.
 He enjoys spending time with his family the most.